-Join Rafael Hernandez for an in-depth discussion in this video Handling touch events, part of Up and Running with Titanium.
+Join Rafael Hernandez for an in-depth discussion in this video Handling touch events, part of Learning Titanium.

 If you want your application to be interactive, then you've got to create a way for users to interact with your display objects.
 Thankfully, Titanium features a rich and robust event system that lets us listen for multiple user interactions on display objects.
 I'll add a button to the application by creating a variable called btn.
 I'll set this equal to ti.ui.createButton.
 For the argument, right now, I'll pass an empty object.
 A button is almost similar to a label object except that the text will use a property called title.